alexarne/Procedural-Wolfenstein-3D/README.md

 ![Pixel Rendering](/images/per_pixel.png)

-Rendering the frames pixel-by-pixel was easy and straightforward, but lead to way too bad performance, especially considering this is basically 90's graphics on a modern computer.
+Rendering the frames pixel-by-pixel was easy and straightforward, but lead to way too poor performance, especially considering this is basically 90's graphics on a modern computer.
 The issue (explained in detail below) was not utilizing the GPU properly and leaving everything to the CPU.

 ![Line Rendering](/images/gpu_lines.png)